-If you prefer health foods and smoothies to coffee and pastries, head to Juices & Books by the seafront at the port.
+If you prefer healthy foods and smoothies to coffee and Greek pastries, head to Juices & Books by the seafront at the port.
 Here, you can sit by the sun as you sip fresh-pressed juices.

 The little store offers cakes and other treats made to order.
 You can pick up a variety of books here in English, including trail maps and walking guides written by people that live on the island.